-If the state for the STA is 1 and the STA is a non-DMG STA, the SME shall refuse the reassociation request by issuing an MLME REASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.
+If the state for the STA is 1 and the STA is a non-DMG STA or the state for the non-AP MLD is 1, the SME or MLDME, respectively, shall refuse the reassociation request by issuing an MLME REASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.

 AP with dot11InterworkingServiceActivated true only: If the MLME-REASSOCIATE.indication primitive has the EmergencyServices parameter set to true and the RSN parameter does not include an RSNE, the SME shall not reject the reassociation request on the basis that dot11RSNAActivated is true and dot11PrivacyInvoked is true thereby granting access, using unprotected frames (see 9.2.4.1.9 (Protected Frame subfield)), to the network for emergency services purposes.

-Otherwise, in an RSNA the SME shall check the values received in the RSN parameter to see whether the values received match the security policy.
-If they do not, SME shall refuse the reassociation by issuing an MLME-REASSOCIATE.response primitive with a ResultCode indicating the security policy mismatch.
+Otherwise, in an RSNA the SME or MLDME shall check the values received in the RSN parameter to see whether the values received match the security policy.
+If they do not, SME or MLDME shall refuse the reassociation by issuing an MLME-REASSOCIATE.response primitive with a ResultCode indicating the security policy mismatch.

 Otherwise, if the state for the STA is 4, the STA has a valid security association, the STA has negotiated management frame protection, the reassociation is not a part of a fast BSS transition, and there has been no earlier, timed out SA Query procedure with the STA (which would have allowed a new reassociation process to be started, without an additional SA Query procedure):